dengwirda/jigsaw-geo-matlab/README.md

 `JIGSAW(GEO)` is a multi-part library, consisting of a `MATLAB` / `OCTAVE` front-end, and a core `c++` back-end.
 All of the heavy-lifting is done in the `c++` layer - the interface contains additional scripts for `file I/O`, `visualisation` and general `data processing`:

-	JIGASW(GEO) :: MATLAB/OCTAVE top-level routines
+	JIGASW(GEO) :: MATLAB/OCTAVE top-level functions
 	├── script  -- MATLAB/OCTAVE utilities
 	└── jigsaw
-	    ├── src -- JIGSAW src code
+	    ├── src -- JIGSAW source files
 	    ├── inc -- JIGSAW header files (for libjigsaw) ├── bin -- put JIGSAW exe binaries here
 	    ├── lib -- put JIGSAW lib binaries here
-	    ├── geo -- default folder for JIGSAW inputs (geometry defn., etc) ├── out -- default folder for JIGSAW output
+	    ├── geo -- default folder for JIGSAW inputs
+	    ├── out -- default folder for JIGSAW output
-	    └── uni -- unit tests and libjigsaw example programs
+	    └── uni -- unit tests and libjigsaw programs

-The `MATLAB` / `OCTAVE` interface is provided for convenience - you don't have to use it, but it's probably the easiest way to get started!
+The `MATLAB` / `OCTAVE` interface is provided for convenience - you're not forced to use it, but it's perhaps the easiest way to get started!

 It's also possible to interact with the `JIGSAW` back-end directly, either through `(i)` scripting: building text file inputs and calling the `JIGSAW` executable from the command-line, or `(ii)` programmatically: using `JIGSAW` data-structures within your own applications and calling the library via its `API`.